LeducIT/captime-website/src/pages/blog/beginner-s-guide-the-benefits-of-hiit.md

   - name: og:title
     content: 'Beginner''s Guide: The Benefits Of HIIT'
   - name: og:description
-    content: 'Occasionally, you may feel that you don''t have time to exercise, which might make you skip it.
-However, to see results, you don''t need to spend hours in the gym.
-You just need to maximize the time you spend exercising.'
+    content: 'HIIT (High-Intensity Interval Training) usually involves a very hard time of about 30 seconds, followed by a break of between twice and four times that time.'
   - name: twitter:title
     content: 'Beginner''s Guide: The Benefits Of HIIT'
   - name: twitter:description
+    content: 'HIIT (High-Intensity Interval Training) usually involves a very hard time of about 30 seconds, followed by a break of between twice and four times that time.'

+---

-    content: 'Occasionally, you may feel that you don''t have time to exercise, which might make you skip it.
+Occasionally, you may feel that you don't have time to exercise, which might make you skip it.
 However, to see results, you don''t need to spend hours in the gym.
-You just need to maximize the time you spend exercising.'
+You just need to maximize the time you spend exercising.

----

 ## Why Is HIIT Training Useful?